-Here are some advice from some mumpreneurs that have been through it all and came out the other side with some great experiences.
+Here is some top advice from some mumpreneurs that have been through it all and came out on other side with some great experiences.

 "Have a financial management strategy in place for the first year or so that you are not stressed about money – especially if you are not working in another job at the same time.
 It can get very stressful when there is no money coming in to the business as you establish it.

 If you are prepared for it, have set timeframes for reviews, and can manage without the cash for that time, you will lessen the pressure on yourself – especially when there is no money coming.